whelew/rollpg/README.md

 def random_event():
     result = random.choice(function1, function2, function 3)
-    return result() #the () calls the function.
+    return result() #The () calls the function.

 ### Future Features

+#### Interactive Inventory

+- Being able to interact with the inventory at any point would be very useful, having a function that would load the player stats as well as the inventory.
+- This would allow me to introduce healing items, weapons suited for certain enemies, armour you can equip and change out.
+- It would be a very fun feature however it would make scope a very difficult issue as well as the linear style of the game.
+- I could possible make a function that is called before the main() call in which whenever the player types "Inventory" it will pause the main() function and then print out player stats and items.

+#### Armour

+- I would introduce a new class called Armour.
+This would allow the player to equip new armour they find during the game.
+- The attributes would be defence and description.
+- I would need to add defence as an attribute to both Hero and Monster classes, and create a function that would update the defence of the Hero class whenever the user aquired new armour, similar to the aquire_weapon function.
+- The Defence would take the calculated damage integer and then subtract the defence off that integer.
+- Example:

+damage = randint(1, 10)
+defence = hero.defence #example 2
+new_damage = damage - defence # 5 - 2 = 3
+return new_damage #return 3 instead of 5

+#### Video Game

+- I would like to be able to turn this command line rpg into an actual video game, for example an 8 bit top down style video game like Pokemon.
+Where the user is able to walk around a map and interact with none player characters, go to specific locations, check their inventory whenever they would like.
+Have an interactive combat system where you can physically see your character make an animation.
+This would take a long time to code and skills I have not yet aquired.
+- I would most likely start by using [PYGame](https://github.com/pygame/pygame) which is a free and open-source cross platform library used in the development of multimedia applications like video games using Python.

 ### Deployment

 To be able to share my working project for the assessment, I used the Code Institute python template which included most of the files that would be needed to get it working in a mock terminal.
-I deployed my project to [Heroku](https://dashboard.heroku.com/)
+I deployed my project to [Heroku](https://dashboard.heroku.com/).

 #### Deploying to Heroku